-Serving an Italian Parish, Holy Rosary Roman Catholic Church, on River Avenue, began construction in 1965, and was completed in 1967.
-The building replaced the church’s previous structure, located at Sherbrook and Bannatyne, which was demolished in June of 1967 to allow for the construction of a parking garage to service the neighboring Winnipeg General Hospital (later the Health Sciences Centre complex).
-The new Modern edifice and administrative centre was designed by architectural firm Green Blankstein and Russell (GBR), led by designer W. R. MacDuff.
+Construction began in 1965 on Holy Rosary Roman Catholic Church on River Avenue, which serves an Italian parish, and was completed in 1967.
+The building replaced the church’s previous structure which was demolished in June 1967 to allow for the construction of a parking garage to serve the neighbouring Winnipeg General Hospital (later the Health Sciences Centre complex).
+The new modern edifice and administrative centre was designed by architectural firm Green Blankstein and Russell (GBR), led by designer W. R. MacDuff.

 A single story colonnade projects from the west side of the structure leading visitors toward the generously sized courtyard and glazed primary entrance.
 At the request of the chancellor, the basement ceiling of the structure is at the same height and finish as St. Nicholas Ukrainian Catholic Church.
 The bell tower rises 400 feet, and punctuates the otherwise horizontal, rectilinear character of the structure.

 - 1965, preliminary drawings made

 - July 4 1966, first meeting held with architectural firm to discuss building plans

 - October 2 1965, demolition of 504 River Avenue (by Londero's Wrecking Ltd.)